 It’s all a far cry from “Dort-speak”.

 Several of Joyce’s books are hosted on Library Ireland.
-English As We Speak It In Ireland, first published in 1910, is available on the Chapters of Dublin History website and on the Internet Archive.
-The 1988 edition by Wolfhound Press (now Merlin Publishing and Wolfhound Press) includes a fine introduction by Terence Patrick Dolan, who describes the “unique linguistic and historical value” of Joyce’s book.
-Professor Dolan compiled and edited the marvellous A Dictionary of Hiberno-English, and can be heard on Newstalk radio.
-He is one of the directors of the Hiberno-English Archive, a website which is full of treasure and to which there is a permanent link in the sidebar of this blog (under “Language links”).
+English As We Speak It In Ireland, first published in 1910, is available on the (archived) Chapters of Dublin History website and on the Internet Archive.
+The 1988 edition by Wolfhound Press includes a fine introduction by Terence Patrick Dolan, who describes the “unique linguistic and historical value” of Joyce’s book.
+Professor Dolan compiled and edited the marvellous A Dictionary of Hiberno-English, and is one of the directors of the Hiberno-English Archive, a website which is full of treasure and to which there is a permanent link in the sidebar of this blog (under “Language links”).

 I almost forgot to explain the title.
 Blather and blarney have passed into common parlance.
 I’ll say no more about them, but if they are unfamiliar, you know where to look.
 As for blindfolding the devil, here is P. W. Joyce on that very matter: